 Major spiritual concepts don't always come with significant actions.
 Instead, you can teach your child that spirituality is an aspect of daily life by incorporating it into everyday activities and language.
 For instance, when you wake up and open the window in the morning, you can say something like, "Look how beautiful God and Mother Nature has made our world."
 Or, just before going to bed, look up to the sky and say, "Look how great the sky is with the moon and the stars shining bright.
 Thank you, God, for creating all these wonderful things…."

 3. Show them how to love nature.

 Nature is a breathtaking place to seek inspiration and a feeling of spiritual involvement.
 Help your little one see it as a creation by expressing your love and honor for it.
-When you go for a family picnic, the beach, or a trip to the mountains, make sure you leave no mess behind.
+Make sure you leave no mess behind when you go for a family picnic, on the beach, or on a trip to the mountains.
 Teach your child some consideration of all the plants and animals in their natural habitat.

 4. Tell stories with a message.

 Many spiritual paths across the world are full of descriptive and impactful stories, e.g., stories about the creation of this world or why people do bad and good deeds.
 You can introduce your child to the concept that various people have various religious beliefs, customs, and tales by referencing this abundance of literature.
 You can then get them motivational books to enable their spiritual growth.